-- 1. Add the constraint in the Editable Constraints Grid or open the Set Maximum Delay Constraint dialog box using one of the following methods: - Click the icon in the Constraints Editor. - From the Constraints Editor, right-click the Constraints menu and choose Max delay.
+- 1. Add the constraint in the editable constraints grid or open the Set Maximum Delay Constraint dialog box using one of the following methods: - Click the Konstraints Editor. - From the Constraint Editor, right-click the Constraints menu and choose Max Delay.

 The Set Maximum Delay Constraint dialog box appears (as shown below).